AlgoLab/forgenom_summerschool2025/lectures.md

 - Lecture: The benefits of interrogating (cancer) genomes using long reads<br>
 <sub>Long-read sequencing of 1000 Genomes project samples yielded a 2- to 3-fold increase in detected germline structural variants (SVs) compared to short-read sequencing with improved sensitivity for smaller SVs (<1 kbp) and SVs in repetitive regions.
 In this lecture, the trainer discusses the benefits and challenges associated with long-read applications in population and cancer genomics and how long reads can help to interpret complex genomic rearrangements in a haplotype-specific manner that are inaccessible to short reads.
 We will also discuss benefits of long-read technologies for linking genetic with epigenetic information and the integration of SVs in pan-genome graphs.</sub>

-- Practical: SV analysis using short-reads<br>
-<sub>Setup: Participants use AWS cloud instances where the data and tools are pre-installed.
-Participants only need laptops with SSH client.
-This is the practical section for structural variant (SV) calling and CNV analysis using short-reads.
-By the end of this session you will be able to analyze whole-genome sequencing data for structural variants, apply specific commands for detecting SVs and CNVs and visualize them using R.</sub>

 ### Vincenza Colonna

 - Integrating Genetic Ancestry, Environmental Exposure and Health Equity<br>
 <sub>The BIG Initiative examines the relationship between genetics, environment, and health across a diverse Tennessee population.
 Analysis of over 13,000 genomes revealed remarkable diversity, with half having non-European or admixed ancestry.
 Using identity-by-descent analysis, we identified four main communities corresponding to continental ancestries and mapped these to neighborhood-level geographical data.
 Some subcommunities were overrepresented in areas with elevated environmental stressors, suggesting genetic relatedness serves as an indicator of shared environmental factors.
 The African-ancestry community exhibited higher rates of respiratory and dermatological conditions, while significant health differences were detected between subcommunities of the same ancestry group.
 This approach provides a framework for understanding health disparities that captures both ancestral population structure and environmental influences without relying on potentially biased reference populations.</sub>